ezwebcraft/coffee-journals/learnyouhtml/README.md

   HTML document had its own <head> and <body>.
 In the <head> tag we put all
   information about document, like meta-tags and <title>.
 The content of
   <title> tag will be shown in browser's tag of this document.
 In the <body>
-  we put everything we want to be drawn in browser's window: headings, text,
   images, etc.

   Probably, you still have a question: "What does <meta charset="utf-8"> tag